samuano76/OpenShift-Sispi-CustomRoute-HAProxy26/README.md

 [...]
 ```

-### Excluding the sharded routes from the default router
+### Excluding the sharded routes from the default router - DESIRED

 **ACTION GOAL:** exclude from the default router all the routes with a specific label